lmmx/octopolars/README.md

 └─────────────────┴─────────────────────────────────┴──────────────┴─────────────────┘
 ```

-#### Example 4: Filter Repos by Name, List all Files
+#### Example 4: Filter Repos by Name, List All Files

 ```bash
 octopols lmmx -f '{name}.str.starts_with("d3")' --walk
 ```

-Lists *all* files in every repository whose (repo) name starts with "d3" owned by "lmmx", as a table of file paths.
+List all files in every repository owned by "lmmx" whose repo name starts with "d3".

 ```
 shape: (12, 4)